 "Here Goes Nothing", the debut project from LouWill (apparently the name he's going with in the hip-hop community) was something that Liberty Ballers had to, just had to, recap.
 If we didn't cover this monumental occasion, we might as well shut the whole project down.
 Brandon, remember to hit the lights on the way out.

-As resident hip-hop aficionados, Roy Burton, Jake Pavorsky and I made it our duty to bring to you guys the most in-depth, track by track, review of the new LouWill mixtape "Here Goes Nothing" (listen of download here).
+As resident hip-hop aficionados, Roy Burton, Jake Pavorsky and I made it our duty to bring to you guys the most in-depth, track by track, review of the new LouWill mixtape "Here Goes Nothing" (download here).

 Roy "The Supreme Fighting Machine" Burton:

 I must have lucked out - the tracks I got weren't ALL horrid.
 It was about as good as I expected (which wasn't much).

 There really isn't much to the intro - it's a standard, Rick Ross-esque, Roland 808 beat overlaid with clips from various movies ("The Godfather", "The Godfather II", "Scarface" and "New Jack City", among others) and Jay Z songs.
 If there was any sort of unifying theme, it went completely over my head.

 2) Matter Fact (feat.
 Quez)